Church of God (Cleveland, Tennessee): Tomlinson era (1903–1923)

 The Church of God was a part of the holiness movement and believed in entire sanctification as a definite experience occurring after salvation.
 While individuals had spoken in tongues in the 1896 revival, tongues were not yet understood by the Church of God to be the initial evidence of baptism in the Holy Spirit.
 As news of the Azusa Street Revival began to spread and reach the Southeast, Church of God adherents began, more and more, to seek and obtain Spirit baptism.
 Tomlinson was one of these seekers.
 In June 1907, he traveled to Birmingham, Alabama, to attend a meeting of M. M. Pinson and Gaston B. Cashwell.
-After being baptized in the Spirit at Azusa Street, Cashwell had returned to the South, spreading the revival and bringing many holiness groups into the Pentecostal fold.
+Cashwell had returned to the South after being baptized in the Spirit at Azusa Street, spreading the revival and bringing many holiness groups into the Pentecostal fold.
 Tomlinson invited Cashwell to preach in Cleveland, Tennessee.
 It was there, under Cashwell's preaching, that Tomlinson received the Pentecostal blessing.
 After Tomlinson's experience, the Church of God's emphasis changed from being mainly holiness in nature, to being both holiness and Pentecostal, and it has identified that way ever since.

 In 1910, the official publication, "The Church of God Evangel," was founded, and it remains the oldest continuous Pentecostal publication.
 Growth followed in the years after organization.
-In 1902, there was one church with 20 members.
+There was one church with 20 members in 1902.
 By 1910, there were 1,005 members in 31 churches throughout the Southeastern United States.

 Statistics

-The denomination reported that in 2022, they had 36,000 churches and 7 million members in 178 countries.
+The denomination reported that in 2024, they had 47,897 churches and 9.2 million members and over 15 million worship attenders in 197 countries.
+The United States Religion Census of 2010 found that there were 1,109,992 members and 6,100 churches in the US.

+In 2020, the United States Religion Census found that there were 868,446 members and 5,921 churches in the US, a decline from the 2010 figures.